What are the principles of the JLA?

 - a commitment to using and contributing to the evidence base.

 These principles are demonstrated in a set of features that help PSPs to ensure consistency and maximum learning:

 - balanced inclusion of patient, carer and clinician interests and perspectives

 - exclusion of non-clinician researchers for voting purposes, although they may be involved and helpful in other aspects of the process

 - exclusion of groups/organisations that have significant competing or commercial interests, for example pharmaceutical companies

 - audit trail of original submitted uncertainties, to final prioritised list

-Each JLA PSP signs up to a protocol describing its process and intentions (see protocol template in the Templates and useful documents section.)
+Each JLA PSP signs up to a protocol describing its process and intentions (see protocol template for PSPs to discuss and adapt in the Templates and useful documents section.)
 This provides clarity about the nature of the work undertaken by each member of the PSP and describes the underpinning principles to be observed by partners.

 The JLA method is continuously evolving.
 As evidence of new approaches and good practice emerge, the Guidebook will be updated.